WilDoane/issuer/README.md

 While viewing an open issue, activating `Close Issue` will move the open issue's .md file to the `issuer/closed/` folder and will update the marker panel.

 If you'd like to clean up old, closed issues, activate `Delete Closed Issues`.
-I don't assign a keyboard shortcut for this becuase it's a destructive process and use of it is rare.
-If you haven't by this point used Git to commit your issues files to your local or remote repository, then the closed, deleted issues will be permenently lost.
+I don't assign a keyboard shortcut for this because it's a destructive process and use of it is rare.
+If you haven't by this point used Git to commit your issues files to your local or remote repository, then the closed, deleted issues will be permanently lost.

 ## Suggested Key Bindings